-- 1. Slowly place the red sponge into the beaker containing the red acid solution.
-Use tongs or a gloved hand.
-The sponge will immediately turn blue! - 2.
+- 1. Slowly place the red sponge halfway into the beaker containing the red acid solution.
+Raise it back out and notice that the sponge has turned blue.
+Completely submerge the sponge.
+Use tongs or a gloved hand. - 2.
 Remove the sponge and squeeze out as much red acid solution as possible back into the acid beaker. - 3.
 Optional: Rinse the sponge in tap water to show that the sponge is actually blue and it is not just saturated with a blue solution.
 This step also minimizes the amount of acid and base being transferred between solutions.
-If most of the liquid is squeezed out of the sponge, this step may not be necessary.

-- 4. Slowly place the blue sponge into the beaker containing the blue base solution.
+If most of the liquid is squeezed out of the sponge, this step may not be necessary. - 4.
+Slowly place the blue sponge into the beaker containing the blue base solution.
 Use tongs or a gloved hand.
 The sponge will immediately turn red! - 5.
 Remove the sponge and squeeze out as much blue base solution as possible back into the blue beaker. - 6.
 Rinse the sponge in tap water, if necessary, to show that the sponge is actually red and it is not just saturated with a red solution. - 7.
 Repeat the demonstration if requested.